Binary response model with many weak instruments: Estimator and Asymptotic Properties

-The proposition below summarizes the upper bound of $\overline\theta$'s conditional MSE; we can provide further details if $\mu_{jn}$'s are known.
-While the following result may be considered conservative, it can still be useful in practice due to two reasons: (i) the unknown nature of $\{\mu_{jn}\}_{j=1} ^{2d_e}$ and (ii) the fact that the rate below represents the outcome when at least one strong instrument is present. \begin{proposition} \normalfont Suppose that the conditions in Theorem~\ref{prop4} hold.
-Furthermore, assume that (i) $ \mathbb E[\check{m}_{20,i} ^k |x]$, $ \mathbb E[ \check{m}_{20,i} ^k V_i |x ]$ and $ \mathbb E[ \check{m}_{20,i} ^k V_i V_i' |x ]$ are all constant across $i$ and bounded for $k=1,2$ a.s., where $\check{m}_{20,i} = \mathbb E[\dot{m}_{20} (\theta_0, g_i) | x, V]$.
-Then, $\mathbb E[ \Vert \mathcal S_n ' (\overline\theta - \theta_0)\Vert ^2 |x]= O_p(n^{-1}\alpha^{-1/2} + \alpha^2).$ \end{proposition} The control function approach makes the MSE of $\overline \theta$ be a certain transformation of $\widehat{\Pi}_n$'s MSE and makes it be minimized where the conditional MSE of $\widehat{\Pi}_n$ is minimized.
-Due to that, the above convergence rate is similar to that in the functional linear model studied by \citet[Proposition 2]{Benatia2017} who suggested choosing $\alpha$ in a way to minimize the conditional MSE.
-However, their approach may not be preferred in our setup, because the optimal $\alpha$ minimizing the MSE does not ensure the asymptotic normality of our estimators.
-As mentioned before, our aymptotic normality results require a fast convergence of $\widehat{\Pi}_n$'s bias even at the cost of a large variance; if we choose $\alpha$ as in \cite{Benatia2017}, the limiting distribution of $\hat{\theta}_j$ will depend on the regularization bias of the first-stage estimator, which is not desired in our setup.
-Hence, a slower convergence of $\overline \theta$ (and that of $\hat \theta_j$), resulting from not choosing the optimal rate of $\alpha$, should be understood as a cost to implement inference with a possibly infinite-dimensional instrumental variable.
+The proposition below summarizes an upper bound of $\overline\theta$'s conditional MSE; we can provide more details if $\mu_{jn}$'s are known.
+While the following result may look conservative, it is still useful in practice due to two reasons: (i) the unknown nature of $\{\mu_{jn}\}_{j=1} ^{2d_e}$ and (ii) the fact that the rate below represents the outcome when there is at least one strong instrument. \begin{proposition} \normalfont Suppose that the conditions in Theorem~\ref{prop4} hold.
+Then, $\mathbb E[ \Vert \mathcal S_n ' (\overline\theta - \theta_0)\Vert ^2 |x]= O_p(n^{-1}\alpha^{-1/2} + \alpha^2).$ \end{proposition} The MSE of $\overline \theta$ turns out to be minimized where the MSE of $\widehat{\Pi}_\alpha$ is minimized.
+Due to this, the above convergence rate is similar to that in the functional linear model studied by \citet[Proposition~2]{Benatia2017}, who suggested choosing $\alpha$ to minimize the conditional MSE.
+In our setting, the optimal $\alpha$ satisfies $\alpha \sim n^{-2/5}$.
+However, this rate may not be preferred, because it does not ensure the asymptotic normality of our estimators.
+Our asymptotic normality results require a fast convergence of $\widehat{\Pi}_n$'s bias, even at the cost of a larger variance; if we choose $\alpha$ as in \cite{Benatia2017}, the limiting distribution of $\hat{\theta}_j$ will depend on the regularization bias of the first-stage estimator, which may not be desirable in practice.
+Hence, a slower convergence of $\overline \theta$ (and that of $\hat \theta_j$), resulting from not choosing the optimal rate of $\alpha$, should be understood as the cost of implementing inference with a possibly infinite-dimensional instrumental variable.
+In spite of its limitation, the above criterion still provides us with a practical guideline to select the regularization parameter.
+We defer its detailed discussion to Appendix~\ref{stepwise} in the Online Supplement.